zeisss/moinz.de-blog/content/post/running-docker-on-mac-os-x.md

 +++
 date = "2013-09-09T00:59:23+02:00"
-title = "Running the docker client on Mac OS X"
+title = "Running the docker client on Mac OS X" description = "Update: Nowadays (2016) docker is easily supported on Mac OS with the docker-tools.
+Just visit https://docs.docker.com/mac/"
 +++

 Update: Nowadays (2016) docker is easily supported on Mac OS with the docker-tools.
 Just visit https://docs.docker.com/mac/